To Hell and Back (film): Plot

-Young Audie Murphy (Gordon Gebert) grows up in a large, poor sharecropper family in Texas.
-His father deserts them around 1939–40, leaving his mother (Mary Field) barely able to feed her nine children.
+Young Audie Murphy grows up in a large, poor sharecropper family in Northeast Texas.
+His father deserts them around 1939–40, leaving his mother barely able to feed her nine children.
 As the eldest son, Murphy works from an early age for his neighbor, Mr. Houston, a local farmer, to help support his siblings.
 Murphy and Mr. Houston are interrupted while working and listen to the radio announcement about the attack on Pearl Harbor.
 When his mother dies in 1941, Audie becomes head of the family.
 His brothers and sisters are sent to an elder sister, Corrine.
 Murphy is then convinced by Mr. Houston to enlist in the military to support himself.

 Murphy is rejected by the Marines, the Navy and the Army paratroopers due to his small size and youthful appearance.
 Finally, the Army accepts him as an ordinary infantryman.
 After basic training and infantry training, Murphy is shipped to the 3rd Infantry Division in North Africa, as a replacement.
 Because of his youthful appearance, he endures jokes about "infants" being sent into combat.
-His squad mates include: Johnson, a man who claims to be a womanizer; Brandon, a man who ran out on his wife and daughter; Kerrigan a man who jokes at unusual times; Kovak, a Polish immigrant who wants to become an American citizen; Swope (called "Chief" by his squad mates) a Native American who smokes cigars a lot, and Valentino who has relatives in Naples.
+His squad mates include: Johnson, a man who claims to be a womanizer; Brandon, a man who ran out on his wife and daughter; Kerrigan, a man who jokes at unusual times; Kovak, a Polish immigrant who wants to become an American citizen; Swope (called "Chief" by his squad mates), a Native American who smokes cigars a lot; and Valentino, who has relatives in Naples.